—TripAdvisor Reviews of

 "Photography enthusiasts should check out the expert guided itineraries of Rainbow Photo Tours."

 — Lonely Planet Guide to Bhutan, latest edition

 Now Taking Reservations for

 •Oct.
 4 - Oct.
 19 SOLD OUT

 If you are reading this, chances are you already know something about this tiny and magical "Last Shangri-La."
 Perhaps you know about Bhutan from world press reports that recently covered Bhutan's first democratic election.
-Most of the articles about the election also mentioned the government’s cautious attempt to open the door to the Western world—2011 saw less than 24,000 tourist visas issued and the government is considering lowering that number by raising fees, acknowledging that they cannot arm-wrestle with unabated tourism and win.
+Most of the articles about the election also mentioned the government’s cautious attempt to open the door to the Western world by controlling the number of tourist visas issued and setting a high price on what it calls the "government royalty."
+Back in the seventies when the fourth king of Bhutan set this policy he knew this tiny kingdom could not arm-wrestle with unabated tourism and win.

-I can say that for me, in all of my world travels, Bhutan is the most fascinating country I have ever visited and I can hardly wait to return in September 2014 for the twenty-sixth time.
+I can say that for me, in all of my world travels, Bhutan is the most fascinating country I have ever visited and I can hardly wait to return in September 2017 for the thirty-fourth time.

-If you will take the time to read these detailed itineraries, I am confident you will want to join us.
-Please call or email me for more details and to discuss your personal travel and photography goals.
+Our web site offers very detailed itineraries to help you discover if we are a good fit and I am confident that if you read those details you will want to join us.
+Please call me or email for more details and to discuss your personal travel and photography goals. (email@example.com)